 About Operator Submission And Validation Environment (OSAVE)

-OSAVE, which has replaced the retired NPMS Data Reviewer, is a one-stop shop designed specifically to assist pipeline operators with the review of their NPMS data, the view of their NPMS submission history, submittal of updated contact information, and fulfillment of the annual NPMS submission requirement.
+OSAVE is a one-stop shop designed specifically to assist pipeline facility operators with the review of their NPMS data and fulfillment of the annual NPMS submission requirement.
+OSAVE has additional functionality to view submission history and update contact information.

 OSAVE